pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

    50, ISO 64 and ISO 80.
 Those are extended ISO values.
 The lowest ISO not in the extended range for my camera is ISO 100.
 Check your camera manual!

+6. Wear dark cloths, the best is a black hoody with long sleeves :-)

 #### In the field

 Be there in advance so you have time to prepare everything.